laurmcarter/the-king-is-dead-abstraction/abstraction.md

   to rally around the house’s cause, and commit yourself passionately to battle.

-}}}

-###### [Footnote] {{{

   Real medieval European history is full of people of all different genders, sexualities, races, abilities, and religions, in positions of power from the lowest levels to the highest.
 While this game is ahistorical, it still can and should reflect the diversity of history.
 As you create and play your character, look beyond the stock figure of the whitewashed medieval “crown prince.”

-}}}